 The Agency for Healthcare Research and Quality (AHRQ) (www.ahrq.gov) provides a resource page on medical liability that contains downloadable research articles on the subject.

 The U.S. Congressional Budget Office (CBO) (www.cbo.gov) website offers a list of CBO reports and an updated analysis (2009) of the effects of proposals to limit costs related to medical malpractice (tort reform).

-The U.S. Congressional Research Service (CRS) of the Library of Congress provides a report (2006) on the subject of medical malpractice.
+The U.S. Congressional Research Service (CRS) of the Library of Congress provides a link to a list of resources on the subject of medical malpractice.